nawarian/PHPBot/README.md

 Make it independent from `xdotool` would also be nice, projects like `https://github.com/moriyoshi/php-Xlib` are a great shot!
 But still excludes MS Windows implementations...

+## Windows NT
+PHPBot now can work with Windows NT platforms too.
+Is important to notice that: it uses compiled python files that access the User32.dll API.
+Because of that, some antivirus software might mark the files under `ext/pyautogui/bin/dest` folder as threads.

+Also: the command pipeline funcionality has shown some bugs.

 # Samples